akronim26/cohort-seven/projects/Teku_Light_Client_Protocol.md

 The Altair upgrade introduced the [light client sync protocol](https://github.com/ethereum/consensus-specs/blob/master/specs/altair/light-client/), which allows resource-constrained nodes to track Ethereum's state without replaying the full consensus chain.
 Instead of trusting a centralized provider, a light client can verify compact proofs and aggregated signatures from rotating sync committees, making it possible for low-resource infrastructure to follow Ethereum.

-In this protocol, full beacon nodes need to act as reliable data providers.
-They must produce, keep, and share the light client data that enables other peers to bootstrap, follow finalized checkpoints, and track the latest head.
-This is important for environments where running a full node is unrealistic but relying entirely on centralized infrastructure weakens Ethereum's trust model.
+This protocol has two sides: light clients that consume data and beacon nodes that serve it.
+On the server side, a node must produce, store and share the light client data that lets other peers bootstrap, follow finalized checkpoints and track the latest head.
+Teku currently implements only part of this serving role.
+It can provide a client with initial bootstrap, but it cannot yet serve the ongoing updates a client needs to follow the chain.
+This matters for environments where running a full node is unrealistic but relying entirely on centralized infrastructure weakens Ethereum's trust model.

 ## Project Description

 Teku already supports the initial light client bootstrap flow, which gives a light client a trusted starting point.
 However, bootstrap data alone is not enough.
 After a light client starts, it also needs fresh updates so it can keep following Ethereum over time.

 The goal of this project is to complete Teku's server-side light client support so Teku can generate, store, and serve regular light client updates, finality updates, and optimistic updates through the standard network and API channels.

+The project begins with a review of the partial work already done under [#6384](https://github.com/Consensys/teku/pull/6384) to establish what is in place, what is incomplete, and what regressed, before building on it.

 The project is server-side only and covers REST, gossip, and Req/Resp networking across active forks from Altair onward, including the upcoming Gloas fork.
 Client-side light client sync, where Teku would act as a light client itself, is out of scope.